 Educate current and future healthcare providers to implement recommendations set forth in the 2008 (updated) Clinical Practice Guideline for Treating Tobacco Use and Dependence through broad-scale dissemination efforts that include in-person and interactive web-based trainings.

-Increase the number of worksites that provide employer-sponsored tobacco treatment services and benefits for employees who use tobacco products.
+Increase the number of behavioral health treatment center work sites that provide employer-sponsored tobacco treatment services and benefits for employees who use tobacco products.

 At Indiana Addiction Issues Coalition, our message is that addiction is a disease, treatment works and recovery is possible.
 This is true for tobacco as well.
 Working in the field of addiction, this gets overlooked consistently.
 Deaths related to tobacco are significantly higher than any illicit substance, yet gets the least attention.
 People need access to medication and other lifesaving interventions.
 I’m glad that here in Indiana, we have people like Debi and Kayla spreading this message and educating the people of Indiana.

 I believe tobacco treatment is essential to recovery.